 Makenzie Stokel, Channing Moreland

-CO-FOUNDERS Channing Moreland and Makenzie Stokel, whose EVA startup connects corporate and other customers with the talent they need for entertainment and interactive-experiential events, is raising Seed capital for expanded marketing and for developing mobile apps to augment its web solution.
+CO-FOUNDERS Channing Moreland and Makenzie Stokel, whose EVA startup connects corporate and other customers with the talent they need for entertainment and interactive-experiential events, are raising Seed capital for expanded marketing and for developing mobile apps to augment its web solution.

 The women told Venture Nashville they've thus far secured $750K in convertible debt via their current Seed raise, which has an optional $1MM cap.